evocortex/evo_rd_platform/README.md

 git fetch --all

 # Checkout your desired version
-git checkout v2.3.0 # This is only an example and will not work
+git checkout v2.3.0 # This is only an example and must not work

 # Update sub-repositories (take care that they are "clean")
 wstool update